-3. Ulceration: foot ulcers causes maximum hospitalization for diabetes than any other complication.
+3. Ulceration: foot ulcers cause maximum hospitalization for diabetes than any other complication.
 Usually occurring on the lower legs or feet, a skin ulcer is an area of skin that is broken down and underlying the tissue.
-Due to loss of sensation in feet, small cuts, injuries may go unnoticed.
-Also due to poor blood circulation, healing of the injury may get delayed leading to development of ulcer.
+Due to loss of sensation in the feet, small cuts, injuries may go unnoticed.
+Also due to poor blood circulation, healing of the injury may get delayed leading to the development of an ulcer.
 Uncontrolled blood sugar leads to slower healing of the ulcer.
 If left untreated may lead to gangrene and amputation.
 Once healed, prevention of recurrence of ulcer by taking proper foot care is important.

-4. Hammertoe: It is a foot deformity which causes the toe to bend or curl downwards instead of pointing forward.
-Bend of the toe occurs because of weakening of the muscle.
+4. Hammertoe: It is a foot deformity that causes the toe to bend or curl downwards instead of pointing forward.
+Bend of the toe occurs because of the weakening of the muscle.
 The curling or bending of the toe happens due to tissues that connect muscle to bone, becoming shorter.
-Hammer toes can cause problems with walking and can lead to forming blisters, calluses and sores.
+Hammertoes can cause problems with walking and can lead to forming blisters, calluses, and sores.